counterpoint-studio/artgift/README.md

    REACT_APP_FIREBASE_APP_ID=your app id
    ```

-7. Go to Authentication -> Set Up Sign In method.
+7. Go to Authentication -> Get Started.
 Enable the "Google" Sign-in provider.
 Under Authorized domains, be sure to include both `localhost` and the domain name under which you plan to deploy the Art Gift Admin user interface.
 8. Go to Settings -> Service Accounts -> Firebase Admin SDK.
 Click "Generate new private key".
 This will download a Firebase Admin SDK private key file we'll need to run local scripts.
 Rename it to `/your/artgift/clone/dir/functions/art-gift-firebase-adminsdk-credentials.json`.

 #### Mapbox